SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/readme.md

 8. **Update: Version V6.0.7** – TR 901481.BP7

-📂 Details on changes introduced in each version are available in the [Fixes](Fixes) folder.

 9. ## **Update: Version V6.1.0** – TR 901524.BP7

 Version **V6.1.0** is a consolidated update that includes: